taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <h4>Success Criteria</h4>

 <ul>
+<li>System accepted user power on input.</li>
 <li>Pressure and acceleration data were continuously acquired.</li>
 <li>Average sampling frequency met or exceeded 45 Hz.</li>
-<li>Timestamps were successfully recorded for each measurement.</li>
+<li>Timestamps were successfully recorded for each measurement with an average interval rate no greater than 22.2 ms.</li>
 <li>Telemetry data was successfully stored to the microSD card.</li>
 <li>The recorded data was successfully imported and analyzed.</li>
 </ul>